-The bill creates the Reclamation Forfeiture Fund Advisory Board consisting of the Director of Natural Resources, the Director of Insurance, and seven members appointed by the Governor with the advice and consent of the Of the Governor's appointments, one must be a certified public Senate. accountant, one must be a registered professional engineer with experience in reclamation of mined land, two must represent agriculture, agronomy, or forestry, one must be a representative of operators of coal mining operations that have valid permits issued under the Coal Mining Law and that have provided performance security without reliance on the Reclamation Forfeiture Fund, one must be a representative of operators of coal mining operations that have valid permits issued under the Coal Mining Law and that have provided performance security together with reliance on the Reclamation Forfeiture Fund (see "Performance security," below), and one must be a representative of the public.
+The bill creates the Reclamation Forfeiture Fund Advisory Board consisting of the Director of Natural Resources, the Director of Insurance, and five members appointed by the Governor with the advice and consent of the Senate.
+Of the Governor's appointments, one must be a certified public accountant, one must be a registered professional engineer with experience in reclamation of mined land, one must represent agriculture, agronomy, or forestry, one must be a representative of operators of coal mining operations that have valid permits issued under the Coal Mining Law and that have provided performance security without reliance on the Reclamation Forfeiture Fund, and one must be a representative of operators of coal mining operations that have valid permits issued under the Coal Mining Law and that have provided performance security together with reliance on the Reclamation Forfeiture Fund (see "Performance security," below).
 The bill establishes staggered four-year terms for the appointed members and contains standard provisions governing appointments and the filling of vacancies.
 It authorizes the Governor to remove an appointed member for misfeasance, nonfeasance, or malfeasance.
 (Sec.
 1513.182(A).)